 We experience letdowns all the time.
 In a fallen world full of sin, we shouldn’t be surprised by disappointment.
 But this long history of letdowns met its match on Easter morning.
-That’s the hopeful reality we live in on this side of the death and resurrection of our Savior Jesus Christ, as John Piper reminds us in his Easter sermon from 1988 on 1 Corinthians 15:20–28.
-Here’s what he said:
+That’s the hopeful reality we live in on this side of the death and resurrection of our Savior, Jesus Christ, as John Piper reminds us in his Easter sermon from 1988 on 1 Corinthians 15:20–28.
+Here’s what he said.

-You plan a day at the zoo and dad takes a day off and mom packs a special lunch and the kids are all excited.
+You plan a day at the zoo, and Dad takes a day off, and Mom packs a special lunch, and the kids are all excited.
 You pile in the car.
-You drive a half an hour and you get to the gate and it says “closed.”
-And hope deferred makes the heart sick (Proverbs 13:12).
+You drive half an hour, and you get to the gate, and it says Closed.
+And “hope deferred makes the heart sick” (Proverbs 13:12).

-Or maybe for you, all the doors opened and the relationships clicked and you made the team.
+Or maybe for you, all the doors opened, and the relationships clicked, and you made the team.
 Then somewhere along the way the doctor said, “It is a rare kind of cancer.”
 And all the doors seem to close at once.

-Or, worst of all, you have made it to the top in your career.
+Or worst of all, you have made it to the top in your career.
 You have had the dream relationship.
-You have made every team and walked through every open door and every one of them without Jesus.
+You have made every team and walked through every open door, and every one of them without Jesus.
 And now you have died and you are standing before heaven’s door and it is closed.
 And you say, “Lord, Lord, open to me.”
 And the voice comes back, “Truly, truly I say to you I never knew you”(Matthew 7:23).

-The word “closed” is a heartbreaking word in this life and in the life to come.
+The word closed is a heartbreaking word in this life and in the life to come.
 And I want to declare loud and clear this morning that the meaning of Easter is that God is in the business of clearing this world of heartbreak.
 The meaning of an empty tomb or the opening of a closed tomb is that God has begun a campaign with Jesus Christ to open a million doors of hope to people who trust in him.

 The verse that I am going to focus on this morning from our text is 1 Corinthians 15:25.
 It is a verse that gripped me because it is so full of door-opening sovereign hope.
-It says, “Jesus must reign until he has put all of his enemies under his feet.”
+It says, Jesus “must reign until he has put all his enemies under his feet.”
 Jesus must reign.
-And as I meditated on that verse, I saw four things about the reign of Jesus Christ and I hardly had to twist and maneuver at all to get these four things to spell open, O P E N, the opening of the reign at the resurrection of Jesus, the presence of the reign here and now in your life, the extent of the reign unto all his enemies, and the necessity of his reign in the deity of his Father.
+And as I meditated on that verse, I saw four things about the reign of Jesus Christ, and I hardly had to twist and maneuver at all to get these four things to spell open — O-P-E-N:

 I want you to take the one that has you down most now.
 You got it?
-One door.
-Not all of them.
-Just one closed door in your life.
-It might have closed yesterday or 10 years ago or 30 years ago.
+One door — not all of them; just one closed door in your life.
+It might have closed yesterday, or ten years ago, or thirty years ago.
 And it is still closed.
-And I want you to write beside the door, O P E N — open — right over the door of the disappointment in your life.
+And I want you to write beside the door, O-P-E-N — open — right over the door of the disappointment in your life.